progenetix/progenetix-site-template/pages/_doc/progenetix-template-file-structure.md

 * `tags`
     - as for `categories`
 * `pages`
-    - the root directory for adding "collections" of Markdown (or HTML) files to be processed for the website
+    - the root directory for directly adding pages or "collections" of Markdown (or HTML) files, to be processed for the website
-    - directories inside have to be registered as "collections" in `_config.yml` (see there), but with a leading "_" for the directory
+    - directories inside have to be registered as "collections" in `_config.yml` (see there), but with a leading "\_" for the directory
-    - the `/pages/_posts/` directory is special, in that it requires date-prefixed page nemes (`2019-03-14-the-weather-today.md`)
+    - the `/pages/_posts/` directory is special, in that it requires date-prefixed page names (`2019-03-14-the-weather-today.md`)

+    #### Additional root directories

+    One can add any number of directories to the project root.
+Their behaviour in the context of the website depends on naming and content:

+    * Any `_underscore` directory will be ignored, if it is not one of the special cases described below.
+It will *not* be copied to the website.
+A typical case would be to use a `_drafts` directory.
+    * Standard `directory-name` directories will be copied top the website's root.
+Markdown files in them will *not* be interpreted by the Jekyll parser, even if having a YAML header.
+    * However, standard directories specified in the `include` directive in `_config.yml` will be interpreted, though it is a good practice to limit those to the `tags` and `categories` directories, which contain the respective listing pages.